 – CBR – MT

-Both engines are a similar capacity thought the MT-07 does have a 40 cc advantage.
-This will provide the MT-07 a slight but measurable advantage at the very least in-terms of torque produced throughout the range.
+Both engines are a similar capacity though the MT-07 does have a 40 cc advantage.
+This will provide the MT-07 with a slight but measurable advantage at the very least in terms of torque produced throughout the range.